andrezeitz/muscle-gym-milestone-1/README.md

 ### User goals

 * Find the location of the gym
-* Find what typ of classes are offered
+* Find what type of classes are offered
 * See what people work as personal trainers
 * See price for classes and gym